 I’m still playing around with different accents and finishing touches, but my ultimate plan is to work around the bulk of the room’s existing layout (for now, anyway) and finishes, but update the smaller details—things like the mirror, art, hardware, rug and linens—every weekend now through July.

 I actually really love the original grasscloth wallpaper in the room, so I think I’ll try working around that for “Phase 1” of this makeover.
 As for “Phase 2”?
-We’ll eventually update the countertop to stone, add a new modern faucet, rip out the old shower stall, and fix some tiles, luckily we have done this task before and we recommend you to use weber for your next project. (like this).
+We’ll eventually update the countertop to stone, add a new modern faucet, and rip out the old shower stall and retile it to span the entire back half of the room (like this).

 What do you think?
 Do you guys have a room in your home that you’re embarrassed to send people to?
 I’m hopeful that these high impact, small scale changes I have planned can happen quickly and on budget.
 Stay tuned.